ASLAVA/rock-paper-scissors/README.md

 # rock-paper-scissors

-basic game to practice making functions in JavaScript.
-Could revisit at later point to make it more interactive with html and css.
+Update to the game.
+Starting to add HTML and CSS.